cedmandocdoc/agos/README.md

 Creates a Stream that emits each item on the given array, then completes.

 - Arguments:
-  - `values` type array of any, array where each item will be coming from.
+  - `values` array of any where each item will be coming from.
 - Return: Stream

 ---